In-Person Therapy in San Francisco & Online Throughout California

 seeming fine on the outside, while internally feeling anxious, sad, or disconnected

-feeling things deeply, but also feeling ashamed of those feelings or unsure how to share them
+feeling things deeply, but also feeling ashamed of those feelings or unsure if and how to share them

 noticing the same relational dynamics show up again and again, even when you try to do things differently

-struggling to know what you feel or need until things feel overwhelming
+struggling to know what you feel or need until things become overwhelming

 turning inward with self-criticism when you can’t “figure it out” or change it